com-lihaoyi/scalasql/docs/design.md

    mostly via vanilla classes and methods that should be familiar even to those without deep expertise in the Scala language

+Problem (1) in particular seems fundamental: Quill is similar to Scala.js, compiling the Scala language to a different platform directly at compile time, without boxing or wrapper types.
+But there is one major difference: Scala.js supports the full Scala language and a huge fraction of the Scala ecosystem compiled to Javascript, while Quill supports a tiny subset the Scala language and none of the Scala ecosystem compiled to SQL.
+Given how different SQL semantics are from Scala, it seems to me that significantly increasing the fraction of the Scala language/ecosystem that can be directly compiled to SQL is impossible.

+ScalaSql thus aims to bring the difference between Scala and SQL front-and-center, rather than trying to blur the lines like Quill does.
+ScalaSql makes you work with `Expr[T]` types in your queries different from raw `T`s, and it provides each `Expr[T]` type with its own set of extension methods different from those available on the underlying `T` type.
+This makes it crystal clear exactly what operations ScalaSql supports and how they are implemented, which is something that is un-attainable via Quill's approach of direct compilation of Scala to SQL.

 ### SLICK

 SlICK invests in two major areas that ScalaSql does not: the DBIO Monad for managing